software-mansion/starknet.py/docs/migration_guide.rst

 Deprecations
 ------------

 1. :ref:`compiler` module.
 It will be removed in the future.
-We recommend transitioning to building contracts through StarkNet CLI or external tools and using only compiled contracts with StarkNet.py.
+We recommend transitioning to building contracts through Starknet CLI or external tools and using only compiled contracts with starknet.py.
 2. ``utils.data_transformer`` module.
 It has been replaced with :ref:`serializers` module.